viscommworkshop/viscommworkshop.github.io/index.draft.md

 ## WORKSHOP SUMMARY

-**Date and Location:** October 21, 2018, 9am - 12:40pm, in Paris Room at [IEEE VIS in Berlin, Germany](https://ieeevis.org/year/2018/welcome)
+**Date and Location:** Sunday, October 21, 2018, 9-12:40pm, Paris Room at [IEEE VIS in Berlin, Germany](https://ieeevis.org/year/2018/welcome)

 While visualization research is still largely focused on data analysis, most people's experience with visualization is in the form of communication and presentation.
 The _New York Times_ and other publications regularly release interactive visuals depicting complex datasets including political topics, budgets, and sports.
 An independent community of visualization practitioners and bloggers has also sprung up, producing and deconstructing visualizations of data of broad interest.
 Free visualization tools such as D3, Data Wrapper, Tableau Public, and others are available and widely used.